Atif-Shaik/AmplifMax-privacy-policy/index.md

 Thank you for using AmplifyMax Music Player.
 We value your privacy and are committed to protecting your personal information.
 This Privacy Policy explains how our application handles data.

 *1. Data Collection*
-Amplify Music does not collect, store, or transmit any personal or sensitive information.
+AmplifyMax does not collect, store, or transmit any personal or sensitive information.
 All functionality is performed locally on your device.

 *2. Local File Access*
 • The app allows you to select audio files using a file chooser.